-We take enquiries every day for hiring the vans.
+We take inquiries every day about hiring vans.
 If a caravan is available for your requested dates, we provide a written quote with deposit and payment details.

-If you want to secure the van, it’s really important to get in touch, and to pay the deposit ASAP.
+If you want to secure the van, it’s really important to get in touch and pay the deposit ASAP.
 It’s not uncommon for 2 or more parties to want the same van for the same dates.

 WHAT YOU NEED TO BRING:

-For the outside area we provide a large matting groundsheet, fold-up table, camp chairs, and a portable outdoor BBQ with plate.
+For the outside area, we provide a large matting groundsheet, a fold-up table, camp chairs, and a portable outdoor BBQ with the plate.
 Kids camp chairs and an outdoor high chair are available on request.

-You need to bring: Sheets, towels, personal effects, spare blankets if required.
+You need to bring: Sheets, towels, personal effects, and spare blankets if required.

 About a week prior to the day of pick-up you’ll be sent a Hire Agreement including our Terms and Conditions.
 This Agreement needs to be signed and returned to Discovery Caravan Hire before the Pick-Up date.

 Return hours are also flexible, but we’d prefer if vans could be returned before 3 PM.
 Later return times can be arranged by agreement.
 It would be appreciated if you could ring or SMS to let us know an approximate return time on the day.